 Exit from within a for, while, until, or select loop.
-If n is specified, break n levels. n must be $\ddagger 1$.
+If n is specified, break n levels. n must be ≥ 1 .
 If n is greater than the number of enclosing loops, all enclosing loops are exited.
-The return value is 0 unless the shell is not executing a loop when break is executed.
+The return value is 0 unless n is not greater than or equal to 1.